postrational/blog/source/_posts/2015-11-29-building-beautiful-restful-apis-using-flask-swagger-flask-restplus.markdown

         ...
 ```

-Once the method is decorated with an argument parser, the method's Swagger&nbsp;UI will display a form to specify the argument values.
+Once the method is decorated with an argument parser, the method's Swagger&nbsp;UI will display a form to specify argument values.

 #### Validating argument values